jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 The suspect's name is gunman and he has been taken into custody by Nova Scotia RCMP within the last 30 minutes.
 But this all started to unfold yesterday evening. and mike McKay is a resident of  Nova Scotia and he has been up all night as he says multiple homes around his are on fire.
-He joins US on the phone.
+He joins us on the phone.
 How are you doing?